josephblais/css-codepens/README.md

 ### CSS Browser Window

-A styled div that looks like an old-school browser window:
+The bare minimum: a styled div that looks like an old-school browser window:

 https://codepen.io/josephblais/pen/xxqrRvd